 By Suvashree Dey Choudhury and Rajesh Kumar Singh

-MUMBAI/NEW DELHI (Reuters) - Raghuram Rajan, a suave, unflappable University of Chicago economist, will step into the eye of the storm roiling India's economy on Thursday as the Reserve Bank of India's new governor and chief defender of a nose-diving rupee.
+MUMBAI/NEW DELHI (Reuters) - Raghuram Rajan, a suave, unflappable University of Chicago economist, stepped into the eye of the storm roiling India's economy on Wednesday as the Reserve Bank of India's new governor and chief defender of a nose-diving rupee.

 The currency has plunged nearly 20 percent since May as Asia's third-largest economy confronts its worst crisis since 1990-1991.
 The government's piecemeal efforts to stabilise the rupee have done little to halt its steep slide.
 It has tumbled about 10 percent alone since Rajan's appointment on August 6.

 Rajan has few policy options to revive the rupee but one thing he can do immediately is explain to financial markets more clearly what steps the central bank is taking and the thinking behind them.
 Investors and economists have complained that the bank has caused unnecessary confusion with some pronouncements.

 The big question is whether the former chief economist of the International Monetary Fund (IMF), who famously predicted the 2008 global financial crisis, will take the helm of the Reserve Bank of India with a whisper or a bang.
 In other words, will he take his time or come out with fresh policy announcements like Bank of Japan Governor Haruhiko Kuroda, who launched a massive stimulus package within weeks of taking office earlier this year.

 Another pressing concern for markets is whether Rajan plans to dismantle any of the mishmash of measures, including a hike in short-term interest rates, the central bank has unveiled since mid-July to prop up the rupee.
 Economists have expressed concern the steps could further damage the ailing economy.